BigCommerce vs WooCommerce is a battle of two heavyweight ecommerce platforms.

 Read our Bluehost Review to discover what makes Bluehost the favorite for WordPress hosting, plus more details on its pricing, features, uptime, and more.

 First impressions count.
 It’s important that when customers land on your website, they’re greeted with a good-looking, well-designed storefront that’s easy to navigate.

 BigCommerce offers 12 free themes, with over 50 more coming at a one-off cost between $150 and $300.
 Expensive as this sounds, what you’re doing is showing your customers who you are as a brand.

 Studies show that repeat customers spend up to 300% more than new ones.
 You only get one chance to make that first impression, so make it count.

-WooCommerce has 14 storefront themes, which all come at the added cost of $39.
+WooCommerce has 20 themes in total, with 14 storefront themes.
+There are three free themes, while the rest cost between $39 and $129 each.
 You’ll also need to add storefront extensions to pad out your site, which range from free to $59.

 You can save a bit of money on your store’s design by using a hosting provider, like Bluehost, who include WooCommerce’s storefront theme pre-installed free of charge when you sign up to one of their WooCommerce hosting plans.

 Not only are WooCommerce storefronts cheaper than BigCommerce premium themes, they’re also more customizable.
 It’s important to add, however, that this is where you’ll need technical expertise.